nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The `Profile` component consists of the `Profile`, `Session`, `Activity`, `PersonList`, `Person`, `ActivityCost` and `Name` classes.
+* The `Profile` class serves as a container and holds a list of all `Session` and `Group` objects created by the user.<br>
+  It also keeps track and issues new _unique identifiers_ for the creation of `Session`, `Activity` and `Group` objects.
+* The `Session` class stores a list of `Activity` objects that are created within a `Session` object as well as a `PersonList` object that represent a collection of all participants in the session.<br>
+  It also holds an _optional_ `Group` object (explained in further detail in the following point).
+  * A `Session` object is identified by a _session unique identifier_.
+* The `Group` class holds a single `PersonList` object and simply represents a collection of persons.<br>
+  A `Group` object serves as a reusable shortcut to represent a larger group of participants if used in the creation of a `Session` object.
+  * A `Group` object is identified by a _group unique identifier_.
+* The `Activity` class holds a single `PersonList` object that represents persons involved in the activity as well as an independent `Person` object that represents the person who paid for the activity.
+  * An `Activity` object is identified by an _activity unique identifier_.
+* The `Person` class represents a single individual identified by their name which is stored in a `Name` object.<br>
+  Each `Person` object also stores a list of `ActivityCost` objects representing the costs that they bear or have paid for in each activity that they participate in.
+* The `PersonList` class serves as a container for `Person` objects.

+Each of the classes in the `Profile` component also provides utility methods to manage the objects that they hold.

 ### TextUI Component
 ![TextUI Component Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/TextUI%20Component.drawio.png)